-It’s common to see less experienced players lunge forward as they release their dart.
-As they think it’ll add power, thus adding accuracy to their throw.
+It’s common to see less experienced players lunge forward as they release their darts.
+As they think it’ll add power to their throw.

-Yet the opposite is true.
-As lunging forward while throwing will affect the flight path of your dart, reducing accuracy.
+Yet, the opposite is true, as lunging forward while throwing will affect the flight path of your dart.

 The Position Of Your Back Foot

 For example, if you find that you’re pulling your throws to the left.
 Try repositioning your back foot further to the left.
-This should help to square your body up at the target.
+This helps to square your body up at the target.

 Weight Distribution Between Your Feet

-Still, it’s important to find a stance which makes you feel most comfortable.
+Still, it’s important to find a stance that makes you feel most comfortable.

 Body Posture While Throwing Darts

-Whilst taking your stance, your legs should be hip width apart.
+While taking your stance, your legs should be hip-width apart.

 Your legs should also remain straight during your throw.
 Keeping your legs straight helps you to maintain a stable base during your throw.

-It’s also perfectly acceptable for you to raise onto your toes, on your back foot.
-Although it should never leave the floor entirely.
+It’s also acceptable for you to raise onto your toes, on your back foot.
+But, it should never leave the floor entirely.

-Your body positioning should be strong and upright, not slouched.
+Your body positioning should be solid and upright, not slouched.
 The shoulder of your throwing arm should be in line with your hip and leading foot.

-While taking your stance, your elbow should point out in front of you, towards the target.
-Whilst your upper arm is almost parallel with the floor.
-Your upper arm should remain still and close to your chest until the dart has been released.
+While taking your stance, your elbow should point out in front of you towards the target, while your upper arm is almost parallel with the floor.
+Your upper arm should remain still and close to your chest until you release the dart.

 Click here to read more on: How to Throw Darts